QUESTIONS? CALL: +1 (604) 922-9200

 Shrinkage Cracks Due to Drying in Concrete (Shrinkage Cracks)

 Leaking water from hardened concrete in unsaturated air will cause shrinkage due to drying.
-When the concrete dries, the water in the cavities decreases and the outflow of water from the cavities changes the moisture content of the cement paste, as a result of the above two factors, the concrete shrinks.
+When the concrete dries, the water in the cavities decreases, and the outflow of water from the cavities changes the moisture content of the cement paste, as a result of the above two factors, the concrete shrinks.
 In fact, it can be said that shrinkage cracks are formed and appear as a result of water loss when the radiance of water disappears from the concrete surface and disappears.
 Of course, this shrinkage occurs slowly and occurs after several weeks or months.
 These cracks are usually tangled and straight and occur mainly on the inner surface of the slab and rarely spread to the edge.
 These cracks are shallow and do not have a serious problem other than an unpleasant change in the appearance of concrete.

 Shrinkage Due to Carbonation

 CO2 in the air, despite the humidity, forms carbonic acid, which forms Ca (OH) 2.
 Other cement compounds also react and decompose with calcium carbonate resulting from the hydration of cement.
 After carbonation, some shrinkage occurs in the concrete, which is known as carbonation shrinkage.
 The carbonation process starts at the concrete surface and continues into it, which is very slow.
-The rate of carbonation depends on the permeability, amount and humidity of the concrete, as well as the percentage of O2 and the relative humidity of the air.
+The rate of carbonation depends on the permeability, amount, and humidity of the concrete, as well as the percentage of O2 and the relative humidity of the air.

 Early Age Thermal Cracks